-The Junior League of Savannah will be participating in the Little Black Dress Initiative (LBDI) on April 2-6, 2018.
-Throughout the week, LBDI Advocates will wear the same black outfit for five consecutive days to illustrate the effects poverty can have on a woman’s access to re- sources, her confidence, and professional opportunities.
+The Junior League of Savannah participated in the Little Black Dress Initiative (LBDI) on March 4 – 8, 2019.
+Throughout the week, LBDI Advocates wore the same black outfit for five consecutive days to illustrate the effects poverty can have on a woman’s access to resources, her confidence, and professional opportunities.
 By wearing a button that reads “Ask me about my dress,” Advocates are invited to dialogue among colleagues, friends, and strangers to raise awareness about poverty.

 What is the Little Black Dress Initiative?